Skip to content

 Interac, Instant Bank Transfer (PayDirect for consumers), INSTADEBIT, iDebit, In-Game Payments (Pre-Select API), Mass Payouts, Identity Verification, AI Risk Management

 Five product lines through one API.
 Interac processes both deposits (Interac e-Transfer and Interac Online) and payouts (Interac e-Transfer Outbound) on the standard Canadian retail rail.
 Instant Bank Transfer (PayDirect for consumers) is the strategic flagship since June 2022, purpose-built for iGaming with 1-click express deposits, in-game deposits and the Pre-Select API for keeping players inside live gameplay sessions.
-INSTADEBIT remains in operation but is being wound down — end-user balance withdrawals available only until April 30, 2026, after which the product is effectively retired. iDebit offers Bill Pay network deposits with verified withdrawals.
+INSTADEBIT remains in operation but is being wound down, with end-user balance withdrawals available only until April 30, 2026, after which the product is effectively retired. iDebit offers Bill Pay network deposits with verified withdrawals.
 Mass Payouts handles bulk withdrawal volume at up to CAD 100,000 per transaction with automated rail switching above CAD 25,000 (Interac for small amounts, EFT above the threshold).
-The Identity Verification product is sold separately as a standalone offering — operators can verify Canadian bank-account ownership without contracting for the full payment rails.
+The Identity Verification product is sold separately as a standalone offering, so operators can verify Canadian bank-account ownership without contracting for the full payment rails.
 The In-Game Payments suite (launched 2025) bundles the Pre-Select API, Add Funds buttons and QR code deposits as a UX overlay on top of the underlying IBT rail.

 Payment Methods